bottkars/Azurestack-Kickstart/README.md

 }
 ```
 # user bootstrapping
-once the use has created his config file, he can bootstrap brom his powershell. to get permanent variables in the session.
+once the use has created his config file, he can bootstrap from his powershell to get permanent variables in the session.
 ```Powershell
 .\user\99_bootstrap_user.ps1
 ```